CodeYourFuture/syllabus/docs/js-core-3/week-2/homework.md

 Find the Collection for JS-3 Week 2 on the CodeYourFuture account: https://www.codewars.com/users/CodeYourFuture/authored_collections

 **Upcoming milestone:** Check your levels.
 Before you are accepted on to a Final Project on the developer track, you need to complete the Final Projects collection and reach a Level 5 kyu in Codewars.
 Are you on track to reach this standard?
 Have you run a study group to work on kata?
 Have you reached out on the #cyf-codewars channel?
 What is your plan to meet this goal?

+## 8) Talk about your time management  (PD - 30 min)

+Book a 121 session with your PD buddy about how you are managing your time; what is working and not working; what your time-management barriers are in your personal and professional life.